-Upon completion of the investigation, the Head of School or designee who conducted the investigation will meet individually with the student or students who were the target of the alleged incident and the student or students against whom the complaint was made.
-Parents/Guardians will then be informed of the results of the investigation and, where disciplinary or other corrective action is determined to be appropriate, the steps that will be taken to correct the situation.
-The Head of School will comply with applicable laws regarding disclosure of confidential information when informing students and parents/guardians.
+Upon completion of the investigation, the Head of School and/or their designee who conducted the investigation will meet individually with the student or students who were the target of the alleged incident and the student or students against whom the complaint was made.
+Parents/Guardians will then be informed of the results of the investigation.
+When, and if, a consequential or other restorative action is determined to be appropriate, the family of the bullying target will be informed that action will be taken.
+The Head of School and/or their designee will comply with applicable laws regarding disclosure of confidential information when informing students and parents/guardians.